 Central banks have generally been renowned as conservative institutions-staid, cautious, and inertial.
-For example, following the collapse of Bretton Woods and the "Great Inflation" of the 1970s, it took more than a decade before explicit inflation targets were instituted in a few small open economies; another decade had elapsed before the ECB clarified its inflation objective ("close to but below 2 percent"), and yet another decade until numerical inflation goals were finally adopted by the FOMC and the Bank of Japan.69 By contrast, in recent years many central banks have taken extraordinary lender-of-last-resort actions and have deployed a remarkable array of unconventional monetary policy tools.70
+For example, following the collapse of Bretton Woods and the "Great Inflation" of the 1970s, it took more than a decade before explicit inflation targets were instituted in a few small open economies; another decade had elapsed before the ECB clarified its inflation objective ("close to but below 2 percent"), and yet another decade until numerical inflation goals were finally adopted by the FOMC and by the Bank of Japan.57 By contrast, in recent years many central banks have taken extraordinary lender-of-last-resort actions and have deployed a remarkable array of unconventional monetary policy tools.58

-In this analysis, we have found that CBDC can serve as a practically costless medium of exchange, secure store of value, and stable unit of account.
+In this paper, we have found a compelling rationale for adopting CBDC as a practically costless medium of exchange, secure store of value, and stable unit of account.
 However, one crucial question is whether central banks should move expeditiously in considering its adoption.
-In particular, it might seem prudent to defer such consideration while monitoring developments in private payments and experiences of "early adopters" of CBDC, even if such a deferral involves forgone benefits.
-Nonetheless, policy makers should be aware of several salient risks of taking a relatively passive and inertial approach:
+In particular, it might seem prudent to defer such consideration while monitoring developments in private payments and experiences of "early adopters" of CBDC, even if such a deferral involves foregone benefits.
+Nonetheless, policymakers should be aware of several salient risks of taking a relatively passive and inertial approach:

-^{69.} Levin and Taylor (2013) examine how US longer-term inflation expectations drifted upward from 1965 to 1980 in the absence of an explicit inflation goal.
+57 Levin and Taylor (2013) examine how U.S. longer-term inflation expectations drifted upwards from 1965-80 in the absence of an explicit inflation goal.
 Bordo and Eichengreen (2013) analyze the links between the collapse of Bretton Woods and the onset of the Great Inflation.
 Bordo and Siklos (2017) consider the evolution of central banking practices and find that the typical pattern involves small open economies as pioneers and larger economies as later movers.

-^{70.} See Borio and Zabai (2016) for a recent synopsis and discussion.
+58 See Borio and Zabai (2016) for a recent synopsis and discussion.

 Macroeconomic instability.
-Suppose that paper currency becomes obsolete and the central bank does not produce any form of digital currency, so that all payments are made using privately issued money (including virtual currencies).
-Under these assumptions, the analysis of Fernández-Villaverde and Sanches (chapter 4) indicates that the economy may be subject to indeterminacy and that there may not be any equilibrium that exhibits stable prices.
-In contrast, their analysis finds that price stability can be ensured by the issuance of CBDC in conjunction with an appropriate monetary policy framework.
+Suppose that paper currency becomes obsolete and the central bank does not produce any form of digital currency, so that all payments are made using privately-issued money (including virtual currencies).
+Under these assumptions, the recent analysis of Fernández-Villaverde and Sanches (2017) indicates that the economy may be subject to indeterminacy and that there may not be any equilibrium that exhibits stable prices.
+In contrast, their analysis finds that price stability can be assured by the issuance of CBDC in conjunction with an appropriate monetary policy framework.
 It should be emphasized that such concerns are not merely academic but have been flagged recently by central bankers.
 For example, Nicolaisen (2017) specifically warns about the risks associated with a scenario in which the Norwegian economy no longer has any functional legal tender.